0.1 — Introduction to these tutorials

 As you go through these tutorials, we recommend a number of practices to maximize your learning experience:

-• Type in the examples by hand and compile them yourself.
-Do not copy and paste them!
-This will help you learn where you commonly make errors, as well as becoming familiar with compiler warnings and errors.
-Don’t just transcribe the programs mindlessly -- think about what each of the lines you are typing in does, and how it contributes to the overall program.
+• Type in the examples by hand.
+This will help you learn where you commonly make errors, as well as becoming familiar with various diagnostic messages that result from typos.
+As you enter each line, think about what it does, and how it contributes to the overall program.
 If you encounter anything that you don’t understand, that’s something to investigate further.

 • Experiment with the examples.
 Change numbers and text to see what happens.
 Modify the programs to do additional things (e.g. if a program adds two numbers, make it add three numbers).
 Try to find different ways to break the programs (if a program asks you to enter a number, try entering a letter instead and see what happens).
 You’ll learn more by modifying the examples than by simply following them.